GoodMeasuresLLC/trizetto-api/README.md

 ### Fetch the Payer List

-This API times out or errors out on the Trizetto server.
+**This API times out or errors out on the Trizetto server**.
 But you may get it to work.

 ```ruby
 require 'trizetto/api'